bill-auger/av-caster/CONTRIBUTING.md

 ### Developers
 You will find in the Builds/Scripts directory some helper scripts to aid in building and debugging this application.
 Simply run ```./Builds/Scripts/setup-build-helpers``` to install them.
-Note that we are currently locked at JUCE v3.1.1 until [an issue affecting scaled monitor resolutions](http://www.juce.com/forum/topic/juce-v320-and-v401-apps-window-not-visible-scaled-monitor-resolutions) is resolved.
-This is not relevant to most development tasks, but if you must use the Introjucer GUI builder for design or project maintenance, please compile it from [this branch](https://github.com/bill-auger/JUCE/tree/v3-1-1) and note that he av-caster and JUCE-3-1-1 directories should be siblings in order for the AvCaster.jucer project to locate the JUCE sources.
+This is not relevant to most development tasks, but if you must use the Introjucer GUI builder for design or project maintenance, please compile it from the 'gnu-jucer' branch as described in the 'Designers' section below.

 ### Designers